-When developing al Diabetes Care Plans/Section 504 Plans, the Section 504 Team is required to identify a Delegated Care Aide for each student with diabetes to help that student manage his or her diabetes when the school nurse is not in the building or unavailable.
-"Delegated Care Aide" means a school employee who has agreed to receive training in diabetes care and assist students in implementing their Diabetes Care Plan.
-The parent/guardian must authorize the use of a Delegated Care Aide for his/her child, and the parent/guardian and CPS must agree to the staff member who volunteered to act the student's Delegated Care Aide.
-The Section 504 Team must complete the Diabetes Delegated Care Aide Form, on which the parent/guardian indicates his/her agreement to the Delegated Care Aide.
-For more information about training Delegated Care Aides, see the District's Diabetes Management Policy, Section 704.11.
+When developing all DPC/Section 504 Plans, the Section 504 Team is required to identify a Delegated Care Aide (DCA) for each student with diabetes to help that student manage his or her diabetes when the school nurse is not in the building or unavailable.
+"Delegated Care Aide" (DCA) means a school employee who has agreed to receive training in diabetes care and assist students in implementing their DCP.
+The parent/guardian must authorize the use of a DCA for their child, and the parent/guardian and CPS must agree to the staff member who volunteered to act as the student's DCA.
+The Section 504 Team must complete the Diabetes Delegated Care Aide Form, on which the parent/guardian indicates their agreement to the DCA.
+For more information about training DCAs, see the District's Chronic Conditions Management Policy.
+Section 704.12.